hemmeljf/it3038c-scripts/project2/README.md

 # Project 2 - Jake Hemmelgarn

-This script outputs the time, date, and days until the New Year
+This script outputs the time, date, and days until the New Year.

+There is also a fun game to be played afterwards.

 I used the below sites as guides: